-It has been about seven decades since the path breaking studies at the Western Electric Plant in Hawthorne found that there is much more to human enterprise than ‘one best way’ of accomplishing a task, and that Supervisors & other factors affected the performance of employees significantly.
+It has been about seven decades since the path-breaking studies at the Western Electric Plant in Hawthorne found that there is much more to the human enterprise than ‘one best way’ of accomplishing a task and that Supervisors & other factors affected the performance of employees significantly.
 While Organizations have progressed much since then in understanding and tapping human potential at work, HR professionals are still out looking for the Holy Grail for creating & sustaining outstanding performance in business organizations.

 The seven elements are: